-1) IPSO has the authority to investigate a publisher in the absence of an actual complaint. a) True b) false) 2) 2) Following a standards investigation Following a standards investigation IPSO has the power to impose fines of: a) £1m b) 1,00 0 c) unlimited sum 3) The updated version of the Editors' Code of Practice introduced on 1 January 2016 altered Clause 1 (accuracy) to include which of the following: a) Captions b) head lines c) stand-firsts 4) The updated Editors' Code includ two words omitted from the clause ause 5 (reporting suicide).
-What are the "When reporting suicide, to prevent simulative acts care should be taken to avoid XXXXX XXXX of the method used, while taking into account the media's right to report legal proceedings." a) Excessive detail b) unsy mpathetic coverage c) poor wording 5) Which of the following was added to Clause 12 (discrimination) in the updated Editor's Code? a) Religion b) physic menta cal or Il illness or disability c) gender identity 6) You are sent to a secondary school after reports of an outbreak of tuberculosis.
-Which course of action should you take in getting information from pupils as they leave school? a) Stop pupils as they walk out of the school gates :: b) Ask a lollipop lady if she has any objections to you interviewing the pupils c) Ask any parents who may be waiting for their children if they would allow you to talk to the children 7) malpractice gives you confidential you question the boss of the comp A source who works in the financial department of company which has been accused of malpractice gives you confidential papers on condition he is not named in your report.
+a) True b) False 2) Following a standards investigation IPSO has the power to impose fines of: a) £1m b) £1,000 c) unlimited sum 3) The version of the Editors' Code of Practice introduced on 1 January 2016 altered Clause 1 (accuracy) to include which of the following: a) Captions b) headlines c) stand-firsts 4) The Editors' Code includes a clause (Clause 5 - reporting suicide).
+What are the two words omitted from the clause?
+"When reporting suicide XXXX of the method use proceedings." , to prevent simulative acts ca ed, while taking into account th re should be taken to avoid XXXXX ne media's right to report legal a) Excessive detail b) unsympathetic coverage c) poor wording 5) Which of the following w ras added to Clause 12 (discri mination) in the updated Editor's Code? a) Religion b) physical or mental illness or disability c) gender identity 6) You are sent to a secondary school after reports of an outbreak of tuberculosis.
+Which course of action should you take in getting information from pupils as they leave school? a) Stop pupils as they v valk out of the school gates b) Ask a lollipop lady if she has any objections to you interviewing the pupils c) Ask any parents who may be waiting for their children if they would allow you to talk to the children 7) A source who works in the financial department of company which has been accused of malpractice gives you confidential papers on condition he is not named in your report.
 When you question the boss of the company he demands to see the papers on which you have based your questions.
-Why would you not let them see them? a) It would undermine your independence as an unbiased journalist b) Potentially it would reveal your source to whom you owe a moral obligation to protect c) I would because I already have the information I need.
+Why would you not let them see them? a) It would undermine your independence as an unbiased journalist b) Potentially it would re eveal your source to whom you u owe a moral obligation to protect c) I would because I air eady have the information I ne eed.